Sweet Potato, Potato and Yam Are Not Good for Your Dog and Cat

 Sweet potato, potato, yam and jicama are not good

 for dogs and cats.
-These starchy root vegetables cause a wide range of health issues for dogs and cats.
+These starchy root vegetables cause and contribute to a wide range of health issues for dogs and cats.

 Your dog and cat may experience immediate